fdb/slarg-website/people/annelys-de-vet.md

 layout: people.liquid
 tags: people
 person_name: Annelys de Vet
+bio: >-
-bio: "Annelys de Vet is a designer, researcher, and educator with a practice in long-term, participative design projects engaged in social and political struggles.
+  Annelys de Vet is a designer, researcher, and educator with a practice in long-term, participative design projects engaged in social and political struggles.
 Annelys initiated the publishing initiative 'Subjective Editions,' mapping regions from the inside out by the inhabitants themselves, including